RadiumProduction/Birth/README.md

 * Favorite retweets.
 * Save and load specified data "birth data".(Extension is ".br".)
 * Register plurality of twitter accounts.
 * Blocked list.
-(If you register words or account to block list, Birth doesn't retweet tweets included these,)
+(If you register words or accounts to block list, Birth doesn't retweet tweets included these.)
 * Tweet about staus of use.
 (The number of times that Birth retweeted,)
 * Set interval for retweet and limit number of retweeted times.
 * Select tweets description timeline.
 * Select languege.
 (Japanese,English,French)
-* Theme change.
+* Chamge themes.
 (Five colors)
 * Set wallpaper of app.
 * Automatic save of setting data.(birth data expecting.)